How to Draw a Book

 Now draw another long line that will run parallel to the right side edge of the book.
 Next, draw another line running along the bottom edge of the book.
 Complete the cover drawing with a short, curved line on the left side of the figure.

-Complete your drawing by applying color to the book cover.
-Choose a shade that stands out and fills the main shape of the cover uniformly.
-Additionally, you may add shadows and highlights to enhance the 3D effect and give the drawing more life.
+Complete your drawing by applying color to the book cover and sheets.
+Choose a shade you like and fills the main shape of the cover uniformly.
+Color the sheets light gray or beige.
+Additionally, you may add shadows and highlights to enhance the 3D effect and give the drawing more realistic look.

 Additional Content